 I wanted to return home after an exhausting day and be greeted by my husband.
 Have him ease the guilt of the times I would fail to help a woman, and rejoice with me when I would succeed.
 Was I asking too much?
 I was incapable of stopping my research or helping others—that was ingrained in who I was—but my family would be my top priority, and I’d make time for my man and our children.

 The night sky carried a tranquility that slowly slipped into me as I gazed at all the constellations.
 “Please send him my way,” I asked while trying to keep my heavy eyelids open.
 After a few minutes, though, I gave up and turned around to head to my bed, leaving the doors open.
 The night breeze provided a lovely caress, and as I closed my eyes I fantasized that my man’s gentle touch would feel the same way.

-If you want to read more, you can pre-order this book from the retailer of your choice.
-If you’d like to keep up with my books, releases, and other interesting facts about my alien warriors and the human females that captivate their hearts, sign up for my newsletter here.
+If you want to read more, you can find the book here.
+To keep up with my books, releases, and other interesting facts about my alien warriors and the human females that captivate their hearts, sign up for my newsletter here.